Feroz Hassan (Ph.D. 2016)

 Courtney successfully defended her dissertation, entitled, “Everyman’s Broadcasting: Programming the Democratic Transition in 1950s Italy,” in 2014.
 Her work focuses on the much-ignored early years of Italian television and places the new medium in the transnational context of the cold war, the country’s civic transition from fascist dictatorship to democratic republic, and Italy's film and journalistic culture.

 Peter Alilunas (Ph.D.
 2013)

-Assistant Professor of Media Studies, School of Journalism and Communication, University of Oregon
+Assistant Professor, Dept. of Cinema Studies, University of Oregon

 Nancy McVittie (Ph.D.
 2013)

 Instructor, Department of Communication, Media and Theatre, Northeastern Illinois University, Chicago, IL

 Nancy completed her dissertation, entitled, “Elder Kitsch: The Development of a Comedic and Cultural Trope in Postwar America” in 2013.
 The project considers representations of the aging on film and television during the postwar years and how a number of cultural, social, and industrial factors led to the development of the “funny old man/lady” trope popularized later on by stars like George Burns and Betty White.